thejoshyee/fullstackopen-2021-part3/README.md

   - Heroku

 ## Live Demo
-A live demo of the app with full front end and back end implementation can be viewd here: <a href="https://sheltered-sands-30920.herokuapp.com/">Phonebook App</a>
+A live demo of the app with full front end and back end implementation can be viewed here: <a href="https://sheltered-sands-30920.herokuapp.com/">Phonebook App</a>